Early career doctors in Nigeria: Union

 2014 will remain a year to remember in the annals of medical unionism as NARD and NMA both went on strike again in July.
 The demands were improved facilities, relativity, universal health coverage, amidst other things.
 Collateral damage from this strike was the suspension of residency training by the Jonathan administration in a bid to force the almost two-month strike at the peak of the Ebola crisis to end.
 More recently, NARD advocated and fought to ensure the residency training act was passed into law by the parliament and subsequently assented to by President Muhammadu Buhari.
 She also followed up to ensure implementation of this Act by relevant parastatals of government and teaching hospitals.
 She also had to roll out the tanks to demand special Covid 19 inducement allowances to all health workers and the implementation of death in the service insurance policy for all health workers.

 Over the years, different regimes have responded to these struggles in varying ways.
-There have been threats of sack and, indeed, actual sack.
-These have left her with some scars from previous battles, however, NARD as a union has remained steadfast and resolute in playing the role of lead advocate for improved welfare of doctors.
-The modest gains made over the years are glaring for all to see while it is equally clear that the fate and the future of the profession rest squarely on her shoulders.
-Nard has also had to learn subtle diplomacy using the National Assembly, especially the receptive leadership of the 8th and 9th assembly in pursuing her legitimate demands.
+There have been threats of sackings and actual sackings, which have left President Buhariwith some scars from previous battles.
+However, NARD as a union has remained steadfast and resolute in playing the role of lead advocate for improved welfare of doctors.
+Modest gains made over the years. but the fate and the future of the profession rests squarely on her shoulders.
+NARD has also had to learn subtle diplomacy using the National Assembly, especially the receptive leadership of the 8th and 9th assembly in pursuing her legitimate demands.
 History was made on 13 April 2021 when the Speaker of the House of Representatives, Right Honourable Femi Gbajabiamila, led a few other house members to meet with the association at the NARD secretariat.
 This was a follow up of a recently suspended industrial action where the house had again played a conciliatory role.